 - Remain on the premises while your battery is charging and do not exceed the maximum charging time.

-- Read manufacturer’s instructions and follow it.
+- Read the manufacturer’s instructions and follow them.